shamsway/shamsway.github.io/_posts/2021-02-19-gcp-vpc-to-gcve.md

 # Private Service Access Overview

 GCVE SDDCs can establish connectivity to native GCP services with [private services access](https://cloud.google.com/vpc/docs/private-services-access).
-This service can be used to establish connectivity from a VPC to a third-party “service producer,” but in this case, it will simply plumb connectivity between our VPC and SDDC.
+This feature can be used to establish connectivity from a VPC to a third-party “service producer,” but in this case, it will simply plumb connectivity between our VPC and SDDC.
 Configuring private services access requires allocating one or more reserved ranges that cannot be used in your local VPC network.
-In this case, we will supply the ranges that we have allocated for our SDDC networks.
+In this case, we will supply the ranges that we have allocated for our VMware Engine SDDC networks.
 Doing this prevents issues with overlapping IP ranges.

 # Leveraging Terraform for Configuration